-It is an abstract concept providing for three general properties:

-- 1. Identification by name or appellation, and in particular by a preferred identifier - 2.
+- It is an abstract concept providing for three general properties: - 1.
+Identification by name or appellation, and in particular by a preferred identifier - 2.
 Classification by type, allowing further refinement of the specific subclass an instance belongs to - 3.
-Attachment of free text for the expression of anything not captured by formal properties the earthquake in Lisbon 1755 (E5)
+Attachment of free text for the expression of anything not captured by formal properties

-With the exception of E59 Primitive Value, all other classes within the CRM are directly or indirectly specializations of E1 CRM Entity.
+With the exception of E59 Primitive Value, all other classes within the CRM are directly or indirectly specialisations of E1 CRM Entity.